ChZPan/CT-image-DeepLearningRegression/README.md

 ![](./images/human.png)

-## Dataset
+## Data
-This mouse cranial CT scan dataset contains a total of 5,606 slice images from 65 scanned samples.
-It is available at [Kaggle](https://www.kaggle.com/chzpan/bone-lab).
+The mouse cranial CT scan data consists of 5,606 slice images from 65 CT scanned samples.
+The full dataset for model training can be downloaded from https://www.kaggle.com/chzpan/bone-lab.
 The directory tree looks like:

 ```
  .